 Author of the popular “Heidi’s Pics” cover column for the Houston Chronicle/Hearst Media since 2008, Van Horne has become an influential name in the car culture scene, making guest appearances at events worldwide and has appeared, wrenched, shot and worked alongside auto industry legends like George Barris, Keith Martin, Dana Mecum, Clive Cussler, Bo Huff, and Dean Jeffries.

-Van Horne also provides content as a photographer and author for other publications such as Garage Magazine, Car Kulture DeLuxe, Bachelor Pad Magazine, Orato.com and Traditional Rod and Kulture.
+Van Horne also provides content as an author and photographer for other publications such as PBS Affiliate Rewire.org, Garage Magazine, Car Kulture DeLuxe, Bachelor Pad Magazine, Orato.com and Traditional Rod and Kulture.
 While she is known for her stories about custom, classic and unique vehicles, she is more specifically well known for sharing the personal stories behind the vehicles, events, and personalities that her stories cover.

 Currently working on her first book, tentatively titled Her Ride, about women and their relationship with their vehicles, she is also in post production on her autobiographical documentary, “Making Over Molly”, about leaving LA to rebuild her 1960 Ford F100 pickup with her family in Houston.